alfaloo/tp/docs/UserGuide.md

 ## Welcome to MediCLI!
 Welcome to MediCLI - the solution to all your hospital management needs!

 MediCLI is a desktop-based application that streamlines the management of patients, doctors, and appointments within a hospital.
 By combining the efficiency of a Command Line Interface (CLI) with an intuitive and comprehensive visual display, MediCLI presents itself as a robust solution for hospital clerks and administrators such as yourself.
-This guide will equip you with all the knowledge to become a MediCLI power-user and truly transform your hospital management experience.
+This guide will equip you with all the knowledge to become a MediCLI power user and truly transform your hospital management experience.

 ## Who can benefit from MediCLI?